 Include a gift in your will

-Why I left a gift in my will
+What could a gift in my will achieve?

 Our promise to you

-How to leave a gift in your will - your questions answered
+How to include a gift in your will - your questions answered

 A solicitor will help ensure that your will is valid and that your wishes will be met.
 However, you can choose to use a will writer or online will provider.